MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 ms.topic: article
 ms.prod:  system-center-2016
 ms.technology: virtual-machine-manager
-monikerRange: 'sc-vmm-1801'
+monikerRange: '>sc-vmm-2016'
 ---

 # Configure a nested VM as a host

-Nested Virtualization is a new functionality in Windows Server 2016 and above that allows you to run Hyper-V inside a Hyper-V virtual machine.
+Nested Virtualization is a functionality in Windows Server 2016 and above that allows you to run Hyper-V inside a Hyper-V virtual machine.
 In other words, with nested virtualization, a Hyper-V host itself can be virtualized.
 Nested virtualization can be enabled out-of-band by using PowerShell and Hyper-V host configuration.

-You can leverage the functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.
+You can leverage this functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.

-System Center 1801 - Virtual Machine Manager (VMM) allows you to enable and disable the nested virtualization through VMM console.
-You can configure the nested VM as a host in VMM and perform host operations from VMM, on this VM.
+System Center - Virtual Machine Manager (VMM) allows you to enable and disable the nested virtualization through VMM console.
+You can configure the nested Virtual Machine (VM) as a host in VMM and perform host operations from VMM, on this VM.
 For example, VMM dynamic optimization will consider a nested VM host for placement.

 >[!NOTE]